timClicks/ulid-lite/README.md

 ## Why add another crate?

 I wanted to implement a crate with a minimalist feel.
-It is intended to be easy and fast to build. ulid-lite has minimal dependencies: its only external dependency is `libc`.
+It is intended to be easy and fast to build.
+`ulid-lite` has minimal dependencies.
 This keeps build times fast and binary size small.

 `ulid` does not take a long time to compile: